erdilS/Port-Windows-11-Xiaomi-Pad-5/guide/English/disable-secureboot-en.md

 #### Make a backup of your rooted boot image
 > You will need this to return to Android, but you can skip this step if you've already made a backup

-Use the `Backup Android boot` function in the WOA Helper app, or boot to fastboot and run
+Use the `Backup Android boot` function in the WOA Helper app, or boot to the modded recovery and run
 ```cmd
 adb shell "dd if=/dev/block/platform/soc/1d84000.ufshc/by-name/boot$(getprop ro.boot.slot_suffix) of=/tmp/boot.img" && adb pull /tmp/boot.img
 ```